Prescription Drug Rehabilitation & Treatment Center

 - Polydrug Use—using combinations of more than one drug is common in prescription drug addiction.
 Tolerance increases over time causing you to no longer get the effects you want.
 Consequently, some mixture of substances is taken to boost the effects to the desired level.
 Painkillers, benzodiazepines and alcohol are a common combination.

 - Treatment Failure—many painstaking and earnest attempts to recover from prescription drug addiction fail.
 Relapse to the same medication is common, as is switching to other types of painkillers, riskier methods of use, or heroin.
-Treatment fails because the underlying issues of addiction are not resolved.
+Treatment fails because the underlying issues of addiction are not resolved at traditional treatment centers.

 - Replacement Drug Treatments—methadone and suboxone do not heal underlying vulnerabilities such as trauma, depression or anxiety.
 Additionally, one’s life remains drug-centered with physical and psychological dependencies transferred to the replacement drug.
 Replacement drug treatments simply plug in where one’s drug of addiction was unplugged.
 Nothing changes in the brain that would heal the neural pathways of addiction or underlying problems that support an addiction.